Phenylephrine: Pupil dilation

 Phenylephrine is used as an eye drop to dilate the pupil to facilitate visualization of the retina.
 It is often used in combination with tropicamide as a synergist when tropicamide alone is not sufficient.
 Narrow-angle glaucoma is a contraindication to phenylephrine use.
-As a mydriatic, it is available in 2.5% and 10% minims.
+As a mydriatic, it is available in 2.5% and 10% eye drops.
 Phenylephrine eye drops are applied to the eye after a topical anesthetic is applied.

 Intraocular bleeding

 Phenylephrine has been used as an intracameral injection into the anterior chamber of the eye to arrest intraocular bleeding occurring during cataract and glaucoma surgery.

-Vasopressor
+Low blood pressure

-Phenylephrine is commonly used as a vasopressor to increase the blood pressure in unstable patients with hypotension, especially resulting from septic shock.
-Such use is common in anesthesia or critical-care practices; it is especially useful in counteracting the hypotensive effect of epidural and subarachnoid anesthetics, as well as the vasodilating effect of bacterial toxins and the inflammatory response in sepsis and systemic inflammatory response syndrome.
-The elimination half life of phenylephrine is about 2.5 to 3.0 hours.
-The clinical effects of a single intravenous bolus dose of phenylephrine are short lived and needs to be repeated every 10–15 minutes.
-Commonly the drug is given as a carefully titrated intravenous infusion with a syringe pump or volumetric pump.
+Phenylephrine is commonly used as a vasopressor to increase the blood pressure in unstable patients with hypotension (low blood pressure), especially resulting from septic shock.
+Such use is common in surgery and anesthesia or critical-care practices; it is especially useful in counteracting the hypotensive effect of epidural and spinal anesthesia, as well as the vasodilating effect of bacterial toxins and the inflammatory response in sepsis and systemic inflammatory response syndrome.

 Because of its vasoconstrictive effect, phenylephrine can cause severe necrosis if it infiltrates the surrounding tissues.
 Because of this, it should be given through a central line if at all possible.
-Damage may be prevented or mitigated by infiltrating the tissue with the alpha blocker phentolamine by subcutaneous injection.
+Damage may be prevented or mitigated by infiltrating the tissue with the alpha-blocker phentolamine by subcutaneous injection.

-Phenylephrine hydrochloride at 0.25% is used as a vasoconstrictor in some suppository formulations.

-Recently, Phenylephrine has been used to treat conditions of orthostatic intolerance such as postural orthostatic tachycardia syndrome - where by activation of venous alpha 1 adrenoreceptors increases venous return and stroke volume which improves symptoms.